Sangtraït

-Sangtraït was a Catalanhard rock and heavy metal band with occasional fantasy and medieval influences, combined sporadically with contemporary themes.
+Sangtraït was a Catalan hard rock and heavy metal band with occasional fantasy and medieval influences, combined sporadically with contemporary themes.
 Formed in 1982 in La Jonquera, they stood out from other bands of their generation.

 They achieved significant popularity in the late 1980s and throughout the 1990s, thanks to songs such as "El vol de l'home ocell" (*The Flight of the Bird-Man*), "Somnis entre boires" (*Dreams Amidst the Fog*), and "Els senyors de les pedres" (*The Lords of the Stones*).

 The band disbanded on 20 December 2001 with a farewell concert at Razzmatazz in Barcelona.

 History

 1979–1988

 In the summer of 1979, the early band began forming at the home of Quim Mandado in La Jonquera.
 He started playing the piano, accompanied by Josep M. Coro on classical guitar.
 Both were 17 years old and shared musical interests such as blues and rock.

 As rehearsals grew, other members joined: La Lupe, Papa Juls, Xavi Rodriguez, and an initial French drummer, Patrick.
 They often played blues and some Beatles covers.
 La Lupe decided to stay in Empordà after a joyful summer filled with friends and music.

 To fund better instruments, some members became firefighters, hoping to have spare time to practice music while waiting for emergencies.
 After intense rehearsals, they performed publicly in Capmany as Los Bomberos Atómicos, covering rock'n'roll standards, including a Catalan version of "The House of the Rising Sun" by the Animals.

 This early lineup laid the foundation for Sangtraït: La Lupe on guitar and vocals, Quim on bass, Josep M. on guitar, Xavier Rodríguez on keyboards, and his brother Víctor on drums.
 Papa Juls alternated between La Jonquera and Agullana for theatre projects, always carrying his harmonica.
 Other early collaborators included Valentín López, Emerio Marc, F. Solà, and Marc González, who would become the official singer.